Some 90 grants, usually covering participation fees only, are available for participation in one of the classes at the

 The Münster Academy of Fine Arts offers two grants for outstandingly talented students at the Academy.
 Grants are awarded by a jury in the course of the annual survey.

-Co-financed through funding from the Ministry of Education, Arts and Culture the International Summer Academy of Fine Arts awards Eastern Europe grants to art students from the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Georgia, Croatia, Macedonia, Moldavia, Montenegro, Romania, Russia, Serbia, Ukraine.
+Co-financed through funding from the Austrian Federal Chancellery - Arts Division the International Summer Academy of Fine Arts awards Eastern Europe grants to art students from the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Georgia, Croatia, Macedonia, Moldavia, Montenegro, Romania, Russia, Serbia, Ukraine.
 Grants include € 200.– per week for living costs.
 Applications via this website.

 Applications for the following grants to this website.
 It is not necessary to state the specific awarding body.